drdrej/app-buildr/README.md

 ---------------------------------------
 1. build a prototype
 2. build template from prototype
-3. build something from template
+3. build product from template

 I've tried to rebuild this workflow in appbuildr.